Skip to main content

 At a minimum, organisations need shared approaches to identity, consent, data standards, and assurance so that new schemes feel familiar to people and predictable to providers.

-Standards bodies have already defined pragmatic models in pensions for message formats, error handling, and conformance - patterns that can be adapted elsewhere.
+Pensions dashboards data standards have already defined pragmatic models for message formats, error handling, and conformance - patterns that can be adapted elsewhere.

 Open banking also left a rich seam of design choices to mine, from API specifications to operational telemetry and incident handling.